 Rabbi Fine is committed to educating adults and youth at the highest levels.
 He attempts to make learning accessible to all ages and in various settings.
 Rabbi Fine is not afraid to take learning outside the traditional classroom.
-Rabbi Fine also enjoys teaching through social media platforms like Pinterest, Twitter, and a variety of blogs.
+Rabbi Fine also enjoys teaching through social media platforms.
 Below are some of the courses Rabbi Fine has offered over the years at Temple of Aaron.

 Infinity Series – Adult Hebrew School

 Rabbi Fine created Temple of Aaron’s new way to make Jewish education available to more than just children in Hebrew school.
 The Infinity Series is a 2 5-Week semesters with choices of courses that aim to build skills, invoke spirituality, and provide rich learning.
-Rabbi Fine’s offering will be 5 Talmudic Passages That Will Change Your Life, Talmud 102, and Modern Jewish Law.
+Rabbi Fine’s offering have included 5 Talmudic Passages That Will Change Your Life, Talmud 102 and Modern Jewish Law.

 Jewish Business Ethics